Symphony No. 6 (Shostakovich)

 The Symphony No. 6 in B minor, Op.
-54 by Dmitri Shostakovich was written in 1939, and first performed in Leningrad on November 5, 1939 by the Leningrad Philharmonic Orchestra under Yevgeny Mravinsky.
+54 by Dmitri Shostakovich was written in 1939, and first performed in Leningrad on November 5, 1939, by the Leningrad Philharmonic Orchestra under Yevgeny Mravinsky.

 Structure

 Symphony No. 6 is in three movements and lasts approximately 30 minutes:

-The Sixth Symphony is unusual in structure: a 'regular' symphonic structure would contain a quick first movement in sonata form, a scherzo, a slow movement, and a quick finale, often also in sonata form.
+The Sixth Symphony is unusual in structure: a 'regular' symphonic structure would contain a first movement in sonata form, a scherzo, a slow movement, and a quick finale, often also in sonata form.
 This symphony, however, begins with a long and introspective slow movement, followed by two short movements: a scherzo and a "full-blooded and debauched music-hall galop".